tomwhartung/seeourminds.com-bootstrap/Site/doc/gallery_text-4-stories.md

-# gallery_text-3-stories.md
+# gallery_text-4-stories.md

-## This Is Part 3
+## This Is Part 4

 This part contains some guidelines for the stories that appear with the Gallery images on SeeOurMinds.com .

 - For part 1, general information, see https://github.com/tomwhartung/seeourminds.com/blob/master/Site/doc/gallery_text-1-general.md
+- For part 2, about what the colors represent, see https://github.com/tomwhartung/seeourminds.com/blob/master/Site/doc/gallery_text-2-the_language.md
-- For part 2, about the short text fields, see https://github.com/tomwhartung/seeourminds.com/blob/master/Site/doc/gallery_text-2-nuggets.md
+- For part 3, about the short text fields, see https://github.com/tomwhartung/seeourminds.com/blob/master/Site/doc/gallery_text-3-nuggets.md

+# Short Descriptions

+These are covered in part 3 (see link above).

+You don't need to read part 3, because I will take care of all short descriptions - but you can check it out if you like.

-I will take care of all short descriptions.
-They are optional, but I want to have them for consistency, and I want them to "sound" and be consistent, to a certain extent, for all images.
+Short descriptions are optional, but I want to be sure to have something in each of them for consistency.
+Also, I want them to "sound" and be consistent (e.g., no first or second person), to a certain extent, for all images.

-**Just let me know if what I put there is wrong or if you don't like it.**
+**Just let me know if what I put in one of the short descriptions is wrong or if you don't like it.**

 # The SeeOurMinds.com Story Is Optional